herowio/herow-sdk-android/README.md

-# herow-sdk-android
-Herow SDK for Android
+# Herow SDK for Android